A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 There are a couple of those bridges with tacky love locks on them, and on the south end of the canyon, there’s even a waterfall!

-Go ahead, join in on the little city hike, it only takes like 15 minutes to get to the end (and you have to be walking slowly and taking pictures).
+Go ahead, and join in on the little city hike, it only takes like 15 minutes to get to the end (and you have to be walking slowly and taking pictures).
 Stop by Legvi Café for a decent lunch right inside the canyon.

 Day 2, stop 6: Mziuri Park and Heroes Square